 Teacher-Only Tools in Fabric Bins

-For items you don’t want students to get their hands on, like Sharpies, your favorite paper-grading snacks, or glitter, use fabric storage bins.
+For items you don’t want students to get their hands on, like Sharpies and other permanent markers, your favorite paper-grading snacks, or glitter, use fabric storage bins.
 Since these are not see-through, you can get colors or patterns to remind yourself of what is in each one, and students won’t be able to see inside as easily.